 4. Bridge Delay reporting for UE2 as specified in clause 4.16.5.1 of TS 23.502 [3].

-5. The AF determines the port numbers associates to PDU Sessions of UE1 and UE2 are port pairs based on 5G VN Group information, or optionally according to the port pair indication in step 3.
+5. The AF determines the port numbers associated to PDU Sessions of UE1 and UE2 are port pairs based on 5G VN Group information, local operator policy or optionally according to the port pair indication in step 3.
 Then the AF calculates and reports the bridge delay between UE1 and UE2 to the TSN CP.

-6. When the TSN CP creates a TSN stream, the TSN CP informs the AF the Traffic Forwarding information as specified in clause 5.28.2 of TS 23.501 [2].
+6. The TSN CNC provides the AF the Traffic Forwarding information (filtering database (FDB)), according to the TSN streams scheduled by TSN system,as specified in clause 5.28.2 of TS 23.501 [2].

 7-8.
-The AF determines that it is UE-UE TSC according to the ingress port number and egress port number provided in Traffic Forwarding information as they all associated to PDU sessions.
+The AF determines that it is UE-UE TSC by combining FDB forwarding information on ingress port number, egress port number, and destination MAC address with the information on association between the MAC address used by the PDU Session, 5GS Bridge ID and port number on DS-TT, as maintained at TSN AF.
 Then the AF triggers the 5GC to generate a UL stream for PDU Session of UE1 and a DL stream for PDU Session of UE2 according to the PDU Session Modification Procedure as specified in clause 4.3.3.2 of TS 23.502 [3].
 AF calculates the TSN QoS BAT of DL stream for PDU Session of UE2 as the sum of the TSN QoS BAT of UE-UE TSC and the bridge delay for PDU Session of UE1.

-During step 8 of PDU Session Modification procedure, the SMF configures the UPF to handle the UL and DL stream via local switch as defined in clause 5.8.2.13 in TS 23.501 [2] since the PDU session supports 5GLAN and TSN AF indicates that this is for UE-UE TSC.
+During step 8 of PDU Session Modification procedure, the SMF configures the UPF to handle the UL and DL stream via local switch as defined in clause 5.8.2.13 in TS 23.501 [2] since the PDU session supports 5GLAN and TSN AF indicates that this is for UE-UE TSC communicaiton.

 If Port Management Container with scheduling information is provided to the SMF in step 7 or step 8, the SMF will respectively calculate the TSCAI for the UL and DL stream.
 The SMF needs to perform TSCAI calculation considering two associated PDU sessions like the following.